-Researcher predicts spike in computer-related injuries in medical workersNovember 29th, 2012 by Ted Boscia in Health /
+Researcher predicts spike in computer-related injuries in medical workersNovember 29, 2012 by Ted Boscia in Medicine & Health / Health

 (Medical Xpress)—As U.S. health care goes high tech, spurred by $20 billion in federal stimulus incentives, the widespread adoption of electronic medical records and related digital technologies is predicted to reduce errors, save time and lower costs.
 But it is also likely to significantly boost musculoskeletal injuries among doctors and nurses, concludes a Cornell ergonomics professor in two new papers.

 The repetitive strain injuries, he said, will stem from poor office layouts and improper use of computer devices.

 "Many hospitals are investing heavily in new technology with almost no consideration for principles of ergonomics design for computer workplaces," said Alan Hedge, professor of human factors and ergonomics in the College of Human Ecology's Department of Design and Environmental Analysis.
 "We saw a similar pattern starting in the 1980s when commercial workplaces computerized, and there was an explosion of musculoskeletal injuries for more than a decade afterward."

 Hedge conducted surveys with co-author Tamara James, an ergonomist at Duke University Medical Center, of medical professionals at clinics associated with Duke.